Logs in the Render Dashboard

 HTTP request logs

-If you have a team account, Render generates a log entry for each HTTP request to your team’s web services from the public internet:
+If you have a Professional workspace or higher, Render generates a log entry for each HTTP request to your team’s web services from the public internet:

 HTTP request logs in the Render Dashboard